alekmann/alekmann/README.md

 ## About me 👋

-- 🔭 I’m currently working as an RPA developer at Telenor Norge
+- 🔭 I’m currently working as an RPA developer at Telenor Norge.
-- 🎓 Bachelor's degree in computer science from Norwegian University of Science and Technology.
+- 🎓 I have a Bachelor's degree in computer science from the Norwegian University of Science and Technology.

 ## 👨‍💻 Tech Stack